LordNoisy/DarkPlus-Discord-Theme/README.md

 Highly customized dark and purple theme for discord, a fork of Dark+ by DevEvil99.

 Updated to have a slightly more consistent design, and to remove the messenger like chat.<br>

-# Todo:
+# Improvements Over Dark+:
-Edit the event section to be updated<br>
-~~Edit the school/uni section to be updated~~<br>
+- Fixed the educational hub thing to be consistent with theme
-Probably some other tweaks<br>
-I might make it easier to tweak fine details going forwards, give more control to the user.<br>
+- Fixed settings to be consistent with theme
+- Many small tweaks to make the theme consistent
+- No messenger like chat blocks
+- Easy to edit

 <br>
 **[Preview](https://devevil.xyz/preview/dark+/dark+-preview)** <br>